 He carefully replaces the print smiling a smile of a moment of understanding.

-Ladies and gentlemen, our population has large numbers entering their golden years which means we also need to enter this antique store.
-When we do, we need to reflect on how we view age, and if we ourselves are entering that period of delicious freedom that comes with the proximity of death, then it’s time to consider how we view age.
+Ladies and gentlemen, our population has large numbers entering their golden years which means they are entering ‘our’ antique store.
+When they do, we need to reflect on how we view age, and if we ourselves are entering that period of delicious freedom that comes with the proximity of death, then it’s time to consider how we view our age.

 In other words, the issue of growing old needs to be seen from two perspectives.
 How age is seen, and how age sees itself.